fluencelabs/fRPC-Substrate/README.md

 ### Adding Modules To A Service

-Regardless of your customization requirements, you probably will have no reason to modify the *curl_adapter* and *eth_rpc* modules.
+Regardless of your customization requirements, you probably will have no reason to modify the *curl_effector* and *eth_rpc* modules.
 However, you may want to add new modules, or even services, to handle your additional business logic requirements.
 For example, you may want to capture RPC endpoint performance data, such as response times and availability, to some Web3 storage, e.g., IPFS or Ceramic, for further analysis to, say, derive a weighting scheme for endpoint selection.

 Fluence CLI allows you to quickly create a new, or add an existing, module to your project.
 For example,